Series: 11ty Theme

 The solution is to have two colours, one light and one dark, across the entire site.
 That way, at least one of the two will stand out against any backdrop.

-Here is the relatively simple version I have decided to implement on this site:
+Here is the relatively simple version I initially decided to implement on this site:

 :root {